als9xd/4bar/README.md

 ### Directory Structure

-- 4bar/html
+- 4bar/client/html
     * contains all front end non-handlebars files

-- 4bar/views
+- 4bar/client/views
     * contains all front end handlebars template files

-- 4bar/helpers
+- 4bar/server/connectors
-    * contains all back end custom (but generalized) functions
+    * contains back end objects that initialize and provide an interface to defintions files

-- 4bar/connectors
+- 4bar/server/defintions
-    * contains all back end custom functions for interacting with specialized objects
+    * contains back end objects that define various back end services in a more manageable and easy to read format

-- 4bar/community_data
+- 4bar/client/community_data
-    * contains all front end media (is available without authentication)
+    * contains all front end media files such as community icons and community wallpapers

 - 4bar/config.js
     * contains all configuration settings for the webserver

+- 4bar/server/Server.js
+    * main server object (initalizes and holds all connectors)

 - 4bar/index.js
-    * main webserver application
+    * initializes the server based on configuration settings

 # Postgresql Database